TerriaJS/terriajs/doc/getting-started.md

 npm install
 ```

-Having trouble?
-Drop by the TerriaJS [gitter](https://gitter.im/TerriaJS/terriajs) or [forum](https://groups.google.com/forum/#!forum/terriajs) and we'll be happy to help!
+### Having trouble?

+Checkout the [Problems and Solutions](contributing/problems-and-solutions.md) page to see if we have them covered.
+You are also welcome to post your problem on the [TerriaJS Discussions](https://github.com/TerriaJS/terriajs/discussions) forum and we'll be happy to help!

 ### Next Steps